crustio/crust-wiki/docs/Q&AForMining.md

 Guarantee fee (percentage of reward commission): the proportion of the guarantor's share, the greater the value, the higher the guarantor's revenue share

-The following is an example of a scenario: Suppose node A stakes 1000 CRU and is guaranteed 200 CRU, and its stake upper limit is 1000 CRU, and the guarantee fee is set to 95%.
+The following is an example of a scenario: Suppose node A stakes 1000 CRU and is guaranteed 200 CRU, and its stake upper limit is 1000 CRU, and the guarantee fee is set to 30%.
 Assuming that each round of stake income is 600 CRU, if The effective stake amount of the whole network is 2000, then the income of each Era can be calculated as:

 -The validator’s effective stake = minimum value (1000, 1200) * (1000 / 1200) = 1000 * (1000 / 1200) = 833.3 CRU

 -Guarantor’s effective stake = minimum value (1000, 1200) * (200 / 1200) = 1000 * (200 / 1200) = 166.66 CRU

--Validator's income = 600 * (833.3 / 2000) + 600 * (166.66 / 2000) * 5% = 252.49
+-Validator's income = 600 * (833.3 / 2000) + 600 * (166.66 / 2000) * 70% = 285 CRU

 ### 2.7 Increase/decrease stake